Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 #### Functionality Testing
  * I used the W3 validator to check and find _error_ or _issues_ on the HTML code and CSS.
    * Result after running the final test om W3 HTML:
     Document checking completed.
-No erros or warnings to show.
+No errors or warnings to show.
    * Result after running the final check on W3 CSS:
+   Document checking completed.
+No errors or warning to show.

- Chrome developers used to check the performance of the site.
+* Chrome developers used to check the performance of the site.

 #### Compatibility Testing
 [Am I Responsive](http://ami.responsivedesign.is/) used to generate the site images on all devices such as **desktop**, **tablet** , **mobile** and **laptop**